De Meern

 De Meern (/nl/) is an urbanized village in the Dutch province of Utrecht.
-It is a part of the municipality of Utrecht, and is located at 6 km west of the inner city of this town.
-Before 2001 the villages De Meern, Vleuten and Haarzuilens formed a municipality called Vleuten-De Meern.
+It is a part of the municipality of Utrecht, and is located 6 km west of the inner city of this town.

+Before 2001, the villages De Meern, Vleuten, and Haarzuilens formed a municipality called Vleuten-De Meern.
 On 1 January 2001, it was incorporated in the municipality of Utrecht.

-Since 1999 the number of inhabitants of De Meern has increased from about 11,000 to almost 22,000 in 2020.
+The population of De Meern has increased from about 11,000 in 1999 to almost 22,000 in 2020.

 History

 De Meern lies in the region of a disappeared branch of the river Rhine.
-This river branch served as Northern border of the Roman Empire.
+This river branch served as the northern border of the Roman Empire.
 On the river bank the Roman army built a walled camp, a so-called castellum.
 This happened in the first century after Christ.
-Also on other places in the Netherlands castella were built.
+Also in other places in the Netherlands castella were built.
 The castellum in De Meern is unique within the Netherlands because of the Museum Hoge Woerd with numerous archeological objects found in the soil of De Meern.
-This museum is housed in a rebuilt version of the castellum on the same place as the former real castellum.
+This museum is housed in a rebuilt version of the castellum on the same site as the former real castellum.

 Within the museum a complete Roman ship can be viewed.
 This ship was excavated in 1997 when a new residential area in De Meern was prepared.
 It was found underground, at the bottom of the former river Rhine.
 After a many years lasting preservation process to prevent oxidation the ship was moved to the new built Museum Hoge Woerd.

 In De Meern many objects from the Roman times and the Middle Ages are found, among which several ships, roads, pottery and currency.
 Most of these items (especially the big ones) have been put back into the ground for perfect preservation, since the riverclay prevents them from rotting.
 (It hardly lets oxygen through).
 Nevertheless, many objects found in the soil of De Meern can be viewed in the local Museum Hoge Woerd.